National Park Passes – Are They Worth the Cost for Regular Visitors?

 A woman is holding an 'America the beautiful' annual pass card against vista of Shenandoah

-The most comprehensive option, this pass, provides entry to all national parks, forests, and federal recreational lands.
+This pass is the most comprehensive option.
+It provides entry to all national parks, forests, and federal recreational lands.
 It's the best option if you frequently visit various federal sites.

 It's valid for 12 months from the month of purchase, expiring on the last day of that month—whether you're buying the pass for yourself or as a gift.